Akshatt/ReceptionBot/data/nlu.md

 - When can i check-out?
 - What are your check-out timings?
 - Check out
+- I want to know the check-out timings
+- Check-out timings?

 ## intent: faq/cancel_reservation
 - How do I cancel a reservation?